Best Peanut Butter and Jelly Cookie Recipe without Flour

 - Continue to mix and add in the peanut butter.

 - Add in the oats and combine.
-Let the batter sit for about 10 minutes to regain its stiffness.
+Place the batter in the fridge for about 10 minutes to regain its stiffness.

-- On a large sheet pan with a silicon mat, divide the mixture into about 24 balls and gently form and press down.
-Flatten a bit with your fingers, then in the middle, make a slight well.
+- On a large sheet pan with parchment paper, making sure the cookies are 2 inch apart- divide the mixture (using a 2 inch scoop) into about 18 balls and gently form and press down.
+Flatten a bit with fork prongs.

 - Bake for 12 minutes.